alloy-d/short/trapped.markdown

 "Well what do I do?
 I have to get back," he fluttered.

-"Beats me," the bench calmly replied.
+"Beats me," the ottoman calmly replied.
 "I don't even know why you're here to begin with."

 "But what if she--" He paused, fire in his eyes.
 "I-- I have to get